Best Dog Carrier for Hiking: Top 6 Rides for Tired Paws

 Best Expandable

-The Pecute Pet Carrier Backpack expands to nearly twice its size and can double as a mesh crate while taking a break on your adventures.
-The optional extra room for your pup to stretch out makes this one of the best dog backpack carriers for travel.
+The Pecute Pet Carrier Backpack expands to nearly twice its size and doubles as a mesh crate when stopping on the trail.
+The optional extra room for your pup to stretch out makes it one of the best dog backpack carriers for travel.

 Features include chest and waist straps, lightly padded straps, a safety clip to attach to your pup’s harness, and side pockets for storing pet gear and personal items.
 One side is designed to hold poop bags, dog treats, and a water bottle, while the other holds pet owner necessities such as a wallet and phone.